Instagram VP Kevin Weil joins board of social fitness app Strava

 The implications of the end of net neutrality

 If you’re trying to build the Instagram for exercise, it helps to have the guy building Instagram for Instagram.
 That’s why Strava has added Instagram head of product Kevin Weil to its board of directors.
-Formerly VP of Product for Twitter, Weil has proven his skills through a rapid set of launches at Instagram including its surprisingly successful Snapchat Stories clone.
+Formerly SVP of Product for Twitter, Weil has proven his skills through a rapid set of launches at Instagram including its surprisingly successful Snapchat Stories clone.

 Now Weil will lend a hand to Strava, which lets runners and cyclers post maps of their routes, track their physical activity, and connect with potential workout buddies.
 His expertise around social networking could help the startup become a popular enough to drive a big funnel into its premium features subscription business.
+Strava Stories, perhaps?

 Why did Weil want to get on board, literally, with Strava?
 He tells TechCrunch “I actually wrote my own software back in high school to track my training, and made it freeware so others could use it.
 I got maybe 10,000 downloads, which seemed like a lot back in 1999 :) So I’m passionate about the space.”